-We are a specialist medical diagnostics company focused primarily on the research, development and manufacture of in vitro diagnostic test devices for consumer and professional point-of-care use.
+We are specialists in the design and development of electrochemical cells (strips) used in conjunction with point of use devices that are used in various industries such as healthcare (point of care), food and drink and agriculture.
 In addition, we own, manage and operate a hemostasis laboratory.
 Key aspects of our strategy for generating shareholder value include:

-- executing on our existing business activities, including undertaking research and development activities for our customers and partners, manufacturing products and providing development and support services including providing laboratory services, to our customers and partners; - extending and demonstrating the broader application of our technology and seeking to enter into collaborative, strategic or distribution arrangements with other life sciences companies or other industry participants with respect to specific tests or specific fields; - participating in healthcare markets across the globe; and - · identifying and pursuing related opportunities for growth.
+- executing on our existing business activities, including undertaking research and development activities for our customers and partners, manufacturing products and providing development and support services including providing laboratory services, to our customers and partners; - extending and demonstrating the broader application of our technology and seeking to enter into collaborative, strategic or distribution arrangements with other life sciences companies or other industry participants with respect to specific tests or specific fields; and - identifying and pursuing related opportunities for growth.

-Plan of Operations for the Remainder of the Fiscal Year Ending December 2019
+Plan of Operations for the Remainder of the Fiscal Year Ending December 2020

-Our plan of operations over the remainder of the fiscal year ending December 2019 is to:
+Our plan of operations over the remainder of the fiscal year ending December 2020 is to:

-- seek to enter into collaborative, strategic or distribution arrangements with other life sciences companies or other industry participants with respect to the development and commercialization of specific tests or specific fields, particularly in light of the determination by LifeScan to exercise its right to buy out its obligation to pay us future quarterly service fees and our expectation that we will not continue to collaborate with LifeScan going forward; - manufacture products; - undertake research and development work for our customers and partners; - provide the necessary post-market support for our customer and partner; - provide laboratory services for our customers and partners; - · demonstrate the broader application of our technology platform for markets with significant commercial potential; and - · identify, investigate and evaluate inorganic growth options within the overall strategic initiatives.
+- seek to enter into collaborative, strategic or distribution arrangements with other life sciences companies or other industry participants with respect to the development and commercialization of specific tests or specific fields; - manufacture products; - undertake research and development work for our customers and partners; - provide the necessary post-market support for our customer and partner; - provide laboratory services for our customers and partners; - · demonstrate the broader application of our technology platform for markets with significant commercial potential; and - · identify, investigate and evaluate inorganic growth opportunities within the overall strategic initiatives.